 The types of digital transformation

 This is all about using artificial intelligence, machine learning, APIs, etc., and even looking at data and analytics to reimagine business processes, increase efficiency and reduce costs.
-This includes using marketing automation and tools like chatbots to transform the way you acquire and engage your customers, as well as using robotic process automation to streamline back-office processes.
+This includes using marketing automation and tools like chatbots or a Gantt chart software to transform the way you acquire and engage your customers, as well as using robotic process automation to streamline back-office processes.

 Digitally transforming your business model involves taking another look at how you deliver value to your customers.
 It focuses on challenging traditional business models.
 Take Apple as an example.
 Their introduction of iTunes completely revolutionized the way music is distributed.